JonHasan/DeepLearning-Nanodegree/Project 2 - Neural Network for Bike Sharing/README.md

-This is the final result
+This is the final result.
+It looks like the neural network is accurately predicting when the bike usage spikes.

 ![image](NeuralNetworkBikeSharing.PNG)